docker/docs/datacenter/ucp/2.0/reference/cli/backup.md

 ---
+description: Create a backup of a UCP manager node
+keywords: docker, dtr, cli, backup
 title: docker/ucp backup
-description: Create a backup of a UCP manager node
-keywords:
-- docker, dtr, cli, backup
 ---

 Create a backup of a UCP manager node